erwindon/SaltGUI/docs/README.md

 saltgui_public_pillars:
     - pub_.*
 ```

+## Nodegroups
+The Nodegroups page shows all minions, but groups the minions by their nodegroup.
+Since the group membership can only (reliably) be determined by executing salt commands, the overview takes some time to build.
+When a minion happens to be a member of multiple nodegroups, then a row for that minion will appear mutiple times in the overview.
+When using targeting based on nodegroups, the salt-system does not filter out the non-accepted minions.
+Therefore also the rejected, denied and unaccepted minions will show up.
+Even the minion names that are in the nodegroup, but which do not actually exist, will show up as 'unknown'.

 ## Highstate
 The Highstate page provides an overview of the minions and their latest state information.